wadmp/wadmp.github.io/src/gen3/docs/vpn/networks/README.md

 ![VPN Networks](../../images/vpn/vpn_networks_add-device.png)

+- Using *Add Device*, a Roadwarrior can also be added to the network, and all of them are Clients.

 - You can now either enter your device by clicking its name, or use the options on the right side of its line to access the *Proxy Link*, edit its role, or delete it.

 ![VPN Networks](../../images/vpn/vpn_networks_proxy.png)